libgdx/gdx-pay/gdx-pay-android-openiab/README.md

-# OpenIAB based Payment implementation.
+# OpenIAB based Payment implementation (deprecated)

 Note that the backing library [OpenIAB](https://github.com/onepf/OpenIAB) is currently unmaintained, and has many open issues.